saverio-negro/Card/README.md

 Finally, we are rendering the `content` property from within the `body` property of our `Card` view, which will display it on the screen.

-Also, I customized its layout by applying modifiers on it: the code pads it using `padding()`, layers a `RoundedRectangle` shape behind our content view as its background, and adds a slight and elegant shadow to give it a nice and Apple-like hovering effect.
+Also, I customized its layout by applying modifiers on it: the code pads it using `padding()`, layers a `RoundedRectangle` shape behind our content view as its background, and adds a slight and elegant shadow to give it a nice and Apple-like lifted-off effect to make the card elevated.

 ```swift
 public var body: some View {